clue/redis-protocol/README.md

 # redis-protocol [![Build Status](https://travis-ci.org/clue/redis-protocol.png?branch=master)](https://travis-ci.org/clue/redis-protocol)

-A Redis protocol parser / serializer written in PHP
+A streaming redis protocol parser and serializer written in PHP

 ## Introduction

 This parser and serializer implementation allows you to parse redis protocol messages into native PHP values and vice-versa.
-This should usually be controlled through a redis client implementation which handles the connection socket.
+This is usually needed by a redis client implementation which also handles the connection socket.

 To re-iterate: This is *not* a redis client implementation.
 This is a protocol implementation that is usually used by a redis client implementation.
 If you're